NottingHack/rules/privacy.rst

 =======================

-The Organization
+The Organisation
 ----------------

 This is the data privacy policy for Nottingham Hackspace Ltd.

-Nottingham Hackspace are classified as a small organisation and do not have a dedicated data protection officer but the trustees will respond to any data enquiries and requests.
+Nottingham Hackspace is classified as a small organisation and does not have a dedicated data protection officer but the trustees will respond to any data enquiries and requests.

 General enquiries should be send to: